Easy Almond Cookies

 • Place them on a baking sheet.

-• Gently press an almond in the center of each cookie.
+• Gently press an almond in the centre of each cookie.

 • Bake in the preheated oven.